 the document type selected, which requires both Change Request and Periodic Review.

 A document controlled by CR will only get a unique ID once the CR Planning phase is completed.

-Once a document is created, it will not move forward until Proceed is pressed, so you have the chance to review your document type before starting a draft.
+Once a document is created, it will not move until the document is checked in, so you have the chance to review your document type before starting a draft.